apiel/zicBox/NOTE.md

-# TODO

-- TODO documentation!!

-- use string instead of char...

 ## keypad

 - TODO use keypad as a keyboard while configuring a patch...

 ## zic sample

-- TODO put keypad layout completely outside
-    - is keyboard layout view specific? or at least a view should be able to set a different keypad layout...
-    - UI component should allow to export multiple kind of keypad action
-    - there should be multiple layout that can be selected

-- TODO extract out progress bar, no more master view, as it should be completely separated

-- TODO keyboard edit steps...

-- TODO GridSeq touch could be used to move up/down/left/right

-- TODO enable track or play next, short press toggle play stop, long press trigger play next

 - TODO ?? auto save, instead to always save, only save if something changed to do this, would need the each plugin have a way to keep track change, either with keeping the time of the last update or simply with a boolean

-- TODO yellow button to select the views
-    - short click on yellow button will toggle to the next view
-    - long press, combine with the 12 params buttons give access directly to a given params view

-- TODO save single track clip under a given name
-- TODO load a specific track clip

-- TODO ?? when 2 button color are pressed at the same time, Y get first value and X the second ??
-- TODO when 1 button, Y +1, X +5

 ## zicUi